andyosei12/expense-tracker/README.md

 # Expense Tracker

-This is an expense tracker built built with react with typescript
+This is an expense tracker built with react with typescript